-A shelter protects from one Physical Stress and one Functional Stress point per survival turn for each fractional success.
+A shelter protects one person from one Physical Stress and one Functional Stress point per survival turn or one hour for each fractional success.
+The builder can roll once per hour.

 Construction Vehicle Trap - A character can build a device designed to slow down, capture or harm a vehicle.